 Reversible Wheel Allows Hedgehog to be Used in Two Different Gears

-Adding the second freewheel isn’t difficult, but properly adjusting the brakes and the chain tension after adding the new freewheel can be challenging to those not familiar with working on bikes.
-If you are not familiar with bikes, we would recommend having a bike shop add the rear freewheel to ensure your child’s brakes work properly after.
-Adding the second freewheel shouldn’t cost more than $20 as it will likely take a bike shop less than 10 minutes to complete.
+Adding the second freewheel isn’t difficult, but properly adjusting the brakes and the chain tension after adding the new freewheel can be challenging for those not familiar with working on bikes.
+If you are not comfortable with basic bike maintenance, you should have a bike shop do this for you.

-When testing out the Hedgehog, we added a 15T freewheel to the rear tire, which changed the standard 2.88 gain ratio to a 3.07.
-While slight, the difference was noticeable by both myself and our tester.
-Although slight, the bike took more effort to get started, which our tester was not fond of, BUT he did enjoy being able to ride faster.
+When testing out the Hedgehog, we added a 15T freewheel to the rear wheel, which changed the standard 3.1 gain ratio to a 3.31.
+While slight, the difference was noticeable to both myself and our tester.
+The bike took more effort to get started, which this tester was not fond of, but they did enjoy being able to ride faster.

-As mentioned previously, the Cleary Hedgehog has the lowest gain ratio out of all the mid to high-range 16″ bikes we’ve tested.
-The low gain ratio, combined with the bike’s stability, make the Hedgehog ideal for adventurous young riders looking to explore every curb, jump, and puddle in the neighborhood.
-More timid riders, who simply want to ride and not necessarily jump, are likely to prefer the woom 3.
-The Sprinter 16 is also a great bike suitable for basic tricks but has a minimum seat height 2″ taller than the Cleary.
-The Hedgehog, however, is the ONLY bike to have a reversible tire to allow for a second gear option.
+Cleary Hedgehog: This 16″ bike has the lowest gain ratio out of all the mid to high-range 16 inch bikes we’ve tested.
+The low gain ratio, combined with the bike’s stability, make the Hedgehog ideal for adventurous young riders looking to explore every curb, jump, and hill in the neighborhood.
+While heavier than other bikes, its steel frame is incredibly durable.

 |Bike||Cleary Hedgehog||Prevelo Alpha Two||woom 3|